turboMaCk/glue/README.md

 **It's important to understand that this might not be the best technique for managing all communication between parent and child.
 You can always expose `Msg` constructor from child (`exposing(Msg(..))`) and match it in parent.
 Anyway if you need to do such a thing you maybe made a mistake in separation design of state.
-Do these states really need to be separated?**
+Do these states really need to be separated?
+In most cases communicating with parrent in async fashin makes it easier to reason about data flow in the app but there is no really silver bullet.
+You know the best what best applies for your case.**

 Using `Cmd` for communication with upper module works like this: